extrajordanary/my-personal-philosophy/README.md

 ### definition of success (acceptance test)
 First, some definition definitions:

+1. my knowledge
-* my knowledge: anything that I have read/encountered/experienced/learned/discovered/thought that has passed through my life
+  * anything that I have read/encountered/experienced/learned/discovered/thought that has passed through my life
+2. share effectively
-* share effectively: sharing to reach the largest possible intended audience and they understood the intended message
+  * sharing to reach the largest possible intended audience and they understood the intended message
+3. empower
-* empower: to leave others with a sense of control, capability, and energy to act
+  * to leave others with a sense of control, capability, and energy to act

 My mission is broad and lifelong, and my successes are ideally medium-to-major-sized and frequent.
 I expect my net positive impact on the world to take place via a compounding interest model.
 Each small win increases my probabilty of inspiring other small changes in myself and others that over my life will add up to a big gain for myself and others.

-Tiny wins:
+### example successes
+1. tiny
   * Sharing content by others that have already summarized things that I agree with
   * Telling someone about something I'm less sure of but that they can look up themselves and that I think may help them
   * Connecting people in my network when asked

-Medium wins:
+2. medium
   * Showing someone how to use a new tool that will help them
   * Connecting people in my network unprompted, when I think they will both benefit
   * Sharing content by others along with my own thoughts summarized in brief
   * Indirect mentorship (larger groups, annonymously etc)

-Major wins:
+3. huge
   * Helping someone resolve a problem or frustration
   * Writing out and sharing my own ideas in longer format than pure commentary
   * Helping to create new tools or materials that improve learning and/or knowledge sharing
   * Direct mentorship of others (in person, on-going, etc)

 ### targeted domains to impact
 * Computer Science literacy and access